 A financial aid section is included near the bottom of the regular application for the conference.
 Applicants interested in applying for financial aid should complete that short section and submit a statement of 500 to 800 words to be considered along with the strength and quality of the application itself.
-Those applying for a scholarship are asked to describe how their participation in the conference will contribute to the diverse community of voices concerned with literary translation and also to address their financial need.
+Those applying for a scholarship are asked to describe how their participation in the conference will add diversity to the community of voices concerned with nature and environment, and also addressing their financial need.
 Though the merit of the application carries the most weight, the applicant’s financial aid statement is also considered.

 Middlebury College Student Scholarships

 Middlebury College Student Scholarship applications are accepted online and must be submitted by March 1, 2017.
 (Please note that an application fee is not required for this particular application.)
 These scholarships are available for current undergraduate students of Middlebury College.
-Middlebury College student scholarships cover tuition, room, and board at the Translators’ Conference ($2,205).
+The scholarships are awarded based on the quality of the work submitted.
+Middlebury College student scholarships cover tuition, room, and board at the conference ($2,205).